Nepsoul/markrepo-test/test.md

 <h3>3.
 Get help</h3>

-- To join TEJ discord community, please email us at tej.fellowship@gmail.com with the subject ["Request to join TEJ PBC Discord Community"](https://tej.fellowship@gmail.com).
+- To join TEJ discord community, please email us at tej.fellowship@gmail.com with the subject <a href="mailto:tej.fellowship@gmail.com?subject=Request to join TEJ PBC Discord Community">Request to join TEJ PBC Discord Community</a>.
 We will email you additional information.

 ---